Cattaraugus County Department of Community Services

 The Cattaraugus County Department of Community Services (formerly the Department of Mental Health) has two primary responsibilities.

 The first primary function of the Department is directly providing mental health services to Cattaraugus County citizens.

-The second responsibility is the planning of services for all three disabilities: Mental Health, Drug and Alcohol, and Mental Retardation and Developmental Disabilities.
+The second responsibility is the planning of services for all three disabilities: Mental Health, Drug and Alcohol, and Developmental Disabilities.
 Services for alcohol/substance abuse and developmental disabilities are contracted out to private nonprofit agencies.

 Locations to serve you

 Olean Counseling Center: Olean County Building, 1 Leo Moss Drive, Suite 4308, Olean, NY 14760.
 Phone 716-373-8040; Fax 716-701-3729.